nragland37/Event-Optimization-Tool/README.md

   <a href="https://nragland37.shinyapps.io/timeanalysis/" target="_blank"><b>Live Application</b></a>
 </p>

 This application visualizes student availability during breaks between classes using interactive heatmaps.
-It helps identify periods when students are free, enabling institutions to optimize event timing and boost student involvement.
+It helps identify periods when students are free, enabling organizations to optimize event timing and boost involvement.
 The tool features a variety of filtering options to target specific groups, such as departments or degree programs, allowing for tailored event planning for different groups of students.

 ## Features